 4. Each Bell Fellow is expected to develop, present, and carry out a work plan for his/her tenure.
 This will serve as the blueprint for achieving the goals set forth in the fellowship.
 The development of the plan should be done with input from either the Center director or the Fellow’s primary mentor.

-5. During the academic year, each Fellow is expected to attend most Monday Pop Center seminars and also present at least once in the Center’s “Friday Lunch Seminar Series” in front of affiliated faculty and fellows to garner feedback.
+5. During the academic year, each Fellow is expected to attend most Monday Pop Center seminars, most Thursday RWJF Health & Society Scholars seminars, and to present at least once in the Center’s “Friday Lunch Seminar Series” in front of affiliated faculty and fellows to garner feedback.

 6. Monthly meetings for the fellows are hosted by Lisa Berkman and other faculty.
 This is an opportunity for everyone to share updates on their research, discuss relevant papers, explore career opportunities and prepare for major annual meetings and conferences (e.g. PAA).